microsoft/rushstack/api/rush-lib.rushconfiguration.rushjsonfolder.md

 # RushConfiguration.rushJsonFolder property

-The folder that contains rush.json for this project.
+The absolute path of the folder that contains rush.json for this project.

 **Signature:**
 ```javascript